mrazomej/phd/docs/src/chapter_05/section_04_moment_cme.md

 indices of how many molecules are in the cell.
 The distribution is the same whether the variable is called $m$ or $m'$; for a specific number, let's say $m = 5$, or $m' = 5$, $\mathbf{P}(5, p)$ will return the same result.
-This means that the variable name is arbitrary, and the right-hand side of can be written as
+This means that the variable name is arbitrary, and the right-hand side of Eq.
+$\ref{eq:reindex}$ can be written as
 \begin{equation}
 \mathbf{R}_m \sum_{m'=0}^\infty \sum_p (m' + 1)^x p^y \mathbf{P}(m', p) =
 \mathbf{R}_m \mathbf{\left\langle{(m+1)^x p^y}\right\rangle},